adamml/isde-translator/DOCUMENTATION.md

             A `rdflib.Graph` of the ISDEDatasetMetadata object serialised as a Schema.org Dataset

-`ISDEDatasetParser()`
-:   This class extends the IsoParser from `gis_metadata.iso_metadata_parser` to handle
-    Irish Spatial Data Exchange Dataset Metadata.

-    ### Class variables

-    `ABSTRACT`
-    :   XPath to get the abstract of a dataset

-    `DATEISSUED`
-    :   XPAth to get the date a metadata object was issued

-    `IDENTIFIER`
-    :   XPath to get the file identifier of a dataset

-    `TITLE`
-    :   XPath to get the lexical title of a dataset

 `ISDERDFNamespaces()`
 :   Resource Description Framework namespaces in use in the Irish Spatial Data
     Exchange